 Number three is a phrase and I want you to repeat this phrase after me, “It can wait“.
 Ready?
 Here we go.
-“It can wait.
+“It can wait”.
 You have to have that mindset after the big event because life hasn’t stopped just because you were away or you’ve finished this big project, or whatever it is.
 Life continues to move on.
 People still want to hear from you.
 There’s still going to be emails and there’s going to be people to follow up with and there are things to do.
 And there’s laundry that needs to be done.
 And there’s dishes to be put away.
 And there’s things to do but repeat after me, “It can wait“.
 One more day is not going to kill you.

 Now, when I returned from Nashville, I realized, I needed to get back on to my podcast.
 I hadn’t recorded a podcast in over a week.
 And I really needed to record one on Sunday and on Monday.
-But I kept repeating that phrase, “It can wait, it can wait.
+But I kept repeating that phrase, “It can wait, it can wait.”

 Now, if that creates anxiety for you, I want you to go ahead and let that play out in your head.
 And by play out in your head I mean this, imagine the worst possible scenario if you just let go of that thing, if you don’t reply, if you don’t attend to it.
 So I’ll give you that same example.
 So I thought to myself, “Okay, if I don’t record a podcast, what could happen?
 Well, I’ll fall in the rankings on iTunes.
 And if I fall on - in the rankings on iTunes then people won’t know about the show.
 And then, if people don’t know about the show, well then, they won’t know to pass it along to their friends.
-And if they don’t pass along to their friends, well then, my show will drop into oblivion and then when I go to the grocery store, people would be like, “That’s the lady with the podcast that failed.“ And then, eventually, the townspeople of Laguna Hills would band together and they would vote to have me moved out of the city because I would be like an embarrassment to the city.
+And if they don’t pass along to their friends, well then, my show will drop into oblivion and then when I go to the grocery store, people would be like, “That’s the lady with the podcast that failed.“ And then, eventually, the townspeople of Laguna Hills would band together and they would vote to have me moved out of the city because I would be like an embarrassment to the city.”

 You know, so you just - you play out all of these crazy scenarios in your head.
 And you know, the realistic side of things is that, yeah, my podcast would probably fall in the ratings and it didn’t, but it could have.
 And even if it had, so?
 Like, what’s more important?

 So let’s assume that you have 55 - 11 million, bazillion emails to return.
 What would happen if you took one more day and didn’t reply to them?
 Well, those people might think you’re a flake or you might miss out on a big opportunity or you might miss something really important, to which I would reply, “So?
 So what?
-Who cares?
+Who cares?”
 Connect with your family.
 Connect with you.
 Decompress.
 Fill your tank.